kristinarusimova/kristinarusimova.github.io/_pages/outreach.md

     </div>
     <div class="col-sm-7">
       <span class="title">08/05/2016:  <a href="http://www.mg-babatonka.bg/news.php">Baba Tonka High School, Ruse, Bulgaria</a></span>
-      <span class="description">Gave a presentation about surface science to a class of 26 students in year 11 from Baba Tonka High School of Mathematics in Ruse, Bulgaria.</span>
+      <span class="description">Dr Kristina Rusimova fave a presentation about surface science to a class of 26 students in year 11 from Baba Tonka High School of Mathematics in Ruse, Bulgaria.</span>
     </div>
   </div>